Live Training

 -

-Use of imaginal dialogues to process the unfinished business
+Architecture and choreography of chair work to process the unfinished business

 GRIEF TRAINING FACULTY